About fresh truffles...Fresh truffles are Fungi, from the Tuberaceae family (and they are heavenly!!!), Genus - Tuber.

 The external wall of a fresh truffle is called the Peridium, which can be smooth or textured, with a colour that varies from light to dark, although is typically dark brown to black.

 The inner part of a fresh truffle is called the Gleba and it can appear black, white, to reddish brown.

 Marbling throughout the Gleba of the fresh truffle, there is a veining separating the cavities, in which are cells, called Aschii, which contain the treasured truffle spores, that ensure future generations will also be enjoying fresh truffles.

 The origin of the word truffle appears to be the Latin term tūber, meaning "swelling" or "lump", which became tufer- and gave rise to the various European terms: Danish trøffel, Dutch truffel, English truffle, French truffe, German Trüffel, Greek τρούφα trúfa, Italian tartufo, Polish trufla, Romanian trufă, Spanish trufa, and Swedish tryffel.

-In exchange for carbohydrates, truffle fungi provide their host plants with valuable micro and macronutrients, via the roots.
+In exchange for carbohydrates, fresh truffle fungi provide their host plants with valuable micro and macronutrients, via the roots.
 Plant macronutrients include potassium, phosphorus, nitrogen, and sulfur whereas micronutrients include iron, copper, zinc, and chloride.